 California requires employers to pay overtime to non-exempt employees as follows:

 The overtime law seems fairly easy to follow and, in fact, should be made easier by most employers having sophisticated independent payroll companies that process their payroll.
 These companies have programs that are automatically set to pay employees the appropriate overtime rate when they exceed the above time thresholds.
 It is not the “how” that’s a problem for employers in paying overtime.
-It’s the fact of having to pay overtime that employer’s continually try to avoid, most times in ways that violate California law.
-Below are links that explain common ways where employers try to save money by adopting pay structures that violate California law and result in substantial amounts money owed to employees for unpaid overtime:
+It’s the fact of having to pay overtime that employer continually tries to avoid, most times in ways that violate California law.
+Mara Law Firm explains common ways where employers try to save money by adopting pay structures that violate California law and result in substantial amounts of money owed to employees for unpaid overtime:

 If you have been unlawfully paid a salary for all hours worked, you have likely lost several thousand dollars in unpaid overtime compensation.
 Under California law, you can file a lawsuit against your employer for these substantial abuses, which, if you win, would entitle you all your unpaid overtime, liquidated damages – which doubles the amount you are owed in unpaid overtime – interest, and the costs incurred and the fees earned by your attorneys who represented you in your case.

 Daily rate pay structures invoke a host of problems for employees and result in substantial sums in unpaid minimum wages.
-See our page on Unlawful Salary and Unlawful Daily Rate and Unpaid Minimum Wage.
-Fixed daily rate pay structures also lead to substantial sums owed to employees in California in unpaid overtime.
+Fixed daily rate pay structures also lead to substantial sums owed to employees in California unpaid overtime.

 Fixed daily rate pay structures can only compensate for non-overtime hours.
 That is, fixed daily rate pay structures can only pay non-exempt employees for eight daily and forty weekly hours.
 Non-Exempt employees, i.e. those employees entitled to overtime compensation, who work beyond those time thresholds, must be paid overtime compensation.